nthokiesther09/weather-App-grp-9/README.md

 ## Overview

 This project is a basic weather application built using HTML, CSS, and JavaScript.
-It allows users to input the name of a city, fetches the current temperature and weather condition from the[openweathermap API](https://openweathermap.org/api},and displays the information on the screen.
-The app also includes error handling to manage cases where the entered city is not found or the API request fails, with informative error messages.
-Basic styling has been applied to make the app visually appealing.
+It allows users to input the name of a city, fetches the current temperature and weather condition from the OpenWeatherMap API(https://openweathermap.org/api), and displays the information on the screen.
+The app also includes error handling to manage cases where the entered city is not found or the API request fails.

 ## Features